-Alejandra is an expert in social responsibility, community development, and new business development.
-She has developed her work experience mostly in the private sector where her main focus has been to create and analyze inter-sectorial partnership programs combining non government organizations (NGO), government agencies, and private sector companies focused on solving community and economic development challenges in the United States, in Mexico and other Latin American countries.
+Alejandra has developed her work experience mostly in the private sector where her main focus has been to develop and operate inter-sectorial partnership programs combining non government organizations (NGO), government agencies, and private sector companies focused on solving community and economic development challenges in the United States, in Mexico and other Latin American countries.
 Some of the projects she has worked on include:

 - Microcredit programs through public private alliance